-A bright, white, beautiful smile creates a first impression that poeple are sure to take note of.
-Without a spoken word, your smile can give off a confident, optimistic and friendly personality.
-An esthetically pleasing smile is an attractive quality that brings people to you, making them respond in a positive way towards you.
+A bright, white, sparkling smile creates a 1st impression that is sure to impress when you enter a room.
+Without a spoken word, your smile can give off a confident and friendly persona.
+A cosmetically pleasing smile is an attractive quality that draws people towards you socially and in business, making them react in a positive way towards you.

-Physical characteristics aside, a winning smile can also have a major mental and emotional influence on you.
-People who are self conscious about their smiles tend to appear timid, hesitant, withdrawn or even angry.
-You may not feel as attractive as you can be.
+Physical characteristics aside, a winning smile can also have improve self esteem and self confidence as well.
+People who are self conscious about their smiles tend to give off an air of being timid, hesitant, withdrawn or even angry.
+You will not project how attractive you really are if you do not feel that way!

-Modern advances in cosmetic dentistry has allowed a growing number of people to benefit from smile makeovers.
-Cosmetic dentistry smile makeovers are capable of transforming a person’s smile to produce dramatic life changing results.
-A cosmetic dentist will examine your smile and make notes of the changes that need to be made.
+Advances materials and techniques in cosmetic dentistry has allowed many people to benefit from smile makeovers.
+Cosmetic dentistry smile makeovers are capable of changing a person’s smile to produce dramatic life changing results.
+A well trained cosmetic dentist will examine your smile thoroughly and discuss with you what you want to change.
+It is important that both dentist and patient are together on what they want the outcome to be.

 -Facial Esthetics.
-A person’s facial esthetics varies greatly from patient to patient.
-A cosmetic dentist can evaluate this using a visual examination and the use of photography.
-Facial Esthetics will include not only the teeth but also the bone structure of the face and the musculature.
-It will also inlcude the way your lips frame your smile when you speak, smile, or laugh.
+A person’s facial esthetics will be different from patient to patient.
+A well trained cosmetic dentist can evaluate this using a thorough visual examination and the use of photography.
+Facial Esthetics will include not only the teeth but also the bone structure of the face.
+It will also include the way your lips and cheeks frame your smile when you speak, smile, or laugh.
+A well trained cosmetic dentist will see subtle clues where changes need to be made.
+Sometimes small ones are all that is necessary.

--Gingival (Gum) Tissue Esthetics.
-A smile with diseased gum tissue will never bo one that is considered attractive.
-Healthy gum tissue is an essential element in smile design.
+-Gingival (Periodontal) Tissue Esthetics.
+A smile that is not healthy will never be one that is considered attractive.
+Healthy gum tissue is an essential element in smile design as well as overall health.
 Common cosmetic dentistry complaints include a gummy smile, uneven gum tissue, and exposed root surfaces from recession.
-All of these things take away from a person’s smile appeal.
+These 3 complaints will draw away from a beautiful smile and lower self esteem and self confidence.

 -Macroesthetics.
 This area allows the cosmetic dentist to analyze the relationship and proportions between a patient’s front teeth, surrounding tissues, and facial characteristics.
 Analyzing these characteristic will ensure the final result will be natural and attractive for the patient.
 Working together, your cosmetic dentist and dental laboratory technician combine their technical and artistic abilities to create a natural and esthetically pleasing appearance in which the shapes, sizes and arrangement of individual teeth blend with and complement your